Ehsan-O/Pewlett-Hackard-Analysis/README.md

     </center>
     &nbsp;

-According to Fig. 10 and Fig. 11, each mentor will have around 50 new employees to train in each department.
-Which is a big number of trainees to focus on.
+According to Fig. 10 and Fig. 11, each mentor will have around 50 new employees to train in each department, which is a big number of trainees to focus on.